 Negligence in Massachusetts, and in all states, means failing to act reasonably in a situation and causing injury to a person(s) as a direct result.
 As a Boston accident lawyer, negligence is the lynchpin of each case my office handles.
 Whether it be a Massachusetts car accident, slip and fall, or any other type of personal injury case, the injury victim must prove the following elements in order to win a negligence case against a defendant:

 3) The plaintiff suffered harm or injury because of the defendant’s breach.
-You must show that as a result of the breach of duty, that you sustained injuries.
+You must show that as a result of the breach, that you sustained injuries.
 Even if the defendant was negligent but you were not injured, then you will lose at trial.
 You must be able to show that the breach led to your injuries.

 If you feel you have been the victim of negligence, contact Boston accident lawyer Christopher Earley today for your free, no-obligation consultation.
 We only get paid if we win your case!